hubiquitus/hubiquitus-core/README.md

   3. Enables that logger; note that :
     - loggers are disabled by default
     - logger enabling function can take the minimum log level as a second argument
-    - log levels are in order : trace, debug, info, warn, error|err
+    - log levels are, in order : trace, debug, info, warn, error|err
   4. Creates a "hello" actor that just logs "Hello World !"
-  5. Starts the hubiquitus container
+  5. Starts the hubiquitus system
   6. Sends a message to the hello actor using a "fake" tmp actor id : the hello actor will receive the message from tmp.

 Run the sample with command :